phpstan/phpstan/README.md

 ## Rule levels

-Rule levels.
 If you want to use PHPStan but your codebase isn't up to speed with strong typing and PHPStan's strict checks, you can choose from currently 8 levels (0 is the loosest and 7 is the strictest) by passing `--level` to `analyse` command.
 Default level is `0`.